dotnet/docs/docs/core/install/linux-fedora.md

 [!INCLUDE [linux-rpm-install-dependencies](includes/linux-rpm-install-dependencies.md)]

-## Install on older distributions
+## Install using the repositories from Microsoft

-Older versions of Fedora don't contain .NET Core in the default package repositories.
-You can install .NET with [snap](linux-snap.md), through the [_dotnet-install.sh_ script](linux-scripted-manual.md#scripted-install), or use Microsoft's repository to install .NET:
+> [!IMPORTANT] Older versions of Fedora don't contain .NET Core in the default package repositories, and newer versions of Fedora don't contain older versions of .NET Core.
+This section covers the instalation via Microsoft's repositories, which are available for [Fedora 26 and above](https://packages.microsoft.com/config/fedora).
+However, you can also install .NET with [snap](linux-snap.md), or through the [_dotnet-install.sh_ script](linux-scripted-manual.md#scripted-install).

 01. First, add the Microsoft signing key to your list of trusted keys.